Tampa Underage DUI Defense Lawyers

 Florida takes the safety of those on the road seriously, whether they are pedestrians, commercial drivers, cyclists, bus drivers, or passenger vehicle drivers.
 The state puts numerous laws in place to protect people, especially against drunk drivers.
 Regardless of whether you are 18 or 80, the law enforces strict penalties for drivers under the influence.
 Even as an underage or juvenile driver, you could face very serious repercussions.

-Florida's Zero Tolerance Policy
+Florida's Zero Tolerance Laws for Underage Drinking

 If anyone under the age of 21 was drinking and driving, they can be charged with a DUI—even if they only had a single drink.
 The legal limit for BAC is reduced to 0.02% for underage drivers.
 While the effects may vary depending on the weight and size, even one drink can cause a BAC level of 0.02.

 The stakes are much higher for Floridians facing charges of underage DUI.
 Not only will the sentence be a burden at the time, but the conviction record will affect the individual's future in many negative ways.
 It is important to take every measure to either lessen the charge or have it dismissed.

 If you have been charged with DUI and you are under the legal drinking age, you need to contact a Tampa DUI attorney as soon as possible.

 Fines, license suspension, and regulations are more severe because of the nature of the crime.
 While penalties vary based on the BAC level recorded and the age of the individual, penalties for both adults and minors under the age of 21 are more serious than those at a legal age.